ALF-eV/Association/README.md

 # Society for the Advancement of small Research Software Projects

-# Verein zur Förderung kleiner Softwareprojekte
+# Verein zur Förderung kleiner Forschungs-Softwareprojekte

 Things for the foundation and management of the Society.